Skip to content

 });

 SeSOnTestInit may be used multiple times.
-For example, one may use it in the custom library to launch an application or clean up the logs and then use it in the test to do test-specific actions.
+For example, it can be used in a custom library to launch an application or clean up logs, and then used in the test to perform test-specific actions.

-• TestFinish() - This function is called once after test execution.
-It should be used to release resources (data sets, spreadsheets).
-TestFinish() is a good place to post-process Reports.
-It may also be used as an integration point with external test management or bug tracking systems.
+This function defines a callback called once after test execution.
+It should be used to release resources (e.g., datasets, spreadsheets).
+It can also serve as an integration point for external test management or bug tracking systems.

 SeSOnTestFinish(function(){